Fractal Based Rational Cubic Trigonometric Zipper Interpolation with Positivity Constraints: Conclusion

 \section{Conclusion}

 In this work, we introduced the RCTZFIFs, an interpolation framework that integrates the geometric flexibility of fractals with the structural control offered by rational cubic trigonometric functions.
-Our approach ensured the preservation of positivity in datasets by imposing the suitable restrictions on the IFS parameters.
+Our approach ensured the preservation of positivity in univariate datasets by imposing the suitable restrictions on the IFS parameters.
 Theoretical analysis confirmed the convergence of the RCTZFIF to to the original data-generating function.
 Our claims were validated through numerical experiments, where the effectiveness of our method was demonstrated.
 Overall, the RCTZFIF provides a powerful and flexible tool for modelling data with inherent geometric feature, positivity.
-The other shape preserving properties like monotonicity, convexity, etc., are under construction.
+Other shape preserving properties like monotonicity, convexity, etc., are under construction.
+Additionally, the extension of the proposed method to higher dimensional settings will be explored in future work.